We work to expose and reduce the harms caused by the commercialization of justice and return resources to affected communities.

-We use contracting to set quality standards for prison services and litigation to enforce them when necessary, pushing out exploitative actors while improving conditions of confinement.
+We set performance expectations for prison services and use litigation to enforce them, pushing out exploitative actors while improving conditions of confinement.

 We pursue complex litigation, focusing on commercial claims against private players, to end abusive practices and return resources to the exploited.